dustyroom-studio/quibli-doc/_docs/installation.md

 Below you can find typical possible issues when installing Quibli as well as other assets in Unity.

 #### Can't import Quibli
   * First of all, please check if it has been downloaded in the _Package Manager_ (the steps for downloading are described [above](#importing-quibli)).
-If you are installing Quibli a fresh copy of Quibli, it should be downloaded first.
-You should see the _Download_ button in the _Package Manager_.
   * If Quibli has been previously downloaded but you cannot see the _Import_, it may be due to the known Package Manager 'cache' issue.
-You'll need to locate the **Package Manager Cache** in your OS and delete the folder.
+You'll need to locate the **Package Manager Cache** in your OS and delete the folder contents.
 As soon as you do so, the _Import_ button should appear right away.
 The cache folder location depends on the OS you are using.
 Here are the paths:
 > _Mac OS:_ ~/Library/Unity/Asset Store-5.x _(press Shift+Cmd+G in any Finder Window and paste this path)_
 > _Windows:_ %APPDATA%\Unity\Asset Store-5.x _(it is a hidden folder)_
 > _Linux:_ ~/.local/share/unity3d/Asset Store-5.x